worldline/kotlin-workshop-javazone2025/04-01-backend-jvm.md

 ### Tip: mocking with Kotlin and Spring

-The recommended library for mocking in Kotlin is not mockito, notably because its `when` function conflicts with Kotlin's `when` keyword.
+The recommended library for mocking in Kotlin is not Mockito, notably because its `when` function conflicts with Kotlin's `when` keyword.
-The preferred library is [springmockk](https://github.com/Ninja-Squad/springmockk) which is a wrapper overt the mocking library [MockK](https://mockk.io/) for Spring boot.
+The preferred library is [springmockk](https://github.com/Ninja-Squad/springmockk), which is a wrapper over the mocking library [MockK](https://mockk.io/) for Spring Boot.

-You can find an example of its usage is this official [spring kotlin tutorial](https://spring.io/guides/tutorials/spring-boot-kotlin).
+You can find an example of its usage in this official [Spring Kotlin tutorial](https://spring.io/guides/tutorials/spring-boot-kotlin).